Microsoft in damage-control mode, says it will prioritize security over AI

 But I agree, that the fact we could audit it at all is a plus.
 The flip side is: an unvetted bad actor was able to publish these changes because of the nature of open source.
 I'm not saying bad actors can't weasel their way into Microsoft, but that's a much higher bar in terms of vetting.

-The difference is proprietary software has to be caught being insecure to be "guilty of being insecure" while open source software has the potential to be publically verified to a degree that it's effectively "proven innocent".
+Proprietary software has to be caught being insecure to be "guilty of" being insecure.
+Free software can be publically verified, effectively "proven innocent" - a much higher standard.

 That's the crux of it here.
 Microsoft wanted to get into the data game they saw Facebook and Google reaping.
 However, Microsoft still charge you for the software they use to harvest your data.